forem/forem/docs/internal/internal-search.md

 Ransack is a Ruby gem that makes searching relatively painless.
-It has excellent documentation, but if you're looking for an example of how it's being used on DEV, we've implemented it to help searching and sorting user reports.
+It has excellent documentation, but if you're looking for an example of how it's being used on Forem, we've implemented it to help searching and sorting user reports.

 The view responsible for managing user reports can be found at `localhost:3000/internal/reports` and Ransack can be seen in use on the index action of the [`internal/feedback_messages_controller`][feedback_messages].

-For DEV, Ransack is being used exclusively in internal, for search problems in other parts of the app we use [Elasticsearch][elasticsearch].
+For Forem, Ransack is being used exclusively in internal, for search problems in other parts of the app we use [Elasticsearch][elasticsearch].

 [feedback_messages]: